Value-Based Care vs. Fee-for-Service: Financial Impact and Key Differences Explained

 Explore this topic with AI

-The shift from fee-for-service to value-based care represents one of the most significant financial decisions a medical practice owner will face.
+The shift from fee-for-service to value-based care represents one of the most significant financial decisions a medical practice owner will face, reflecting the broader transformation in the healthcare industry as it moves toward innovative healthcare delivery models focused on outcomes and value.
 It’s not just about how you get paid—it’s about how you structure operations, manage risk, and plan for growth.

 This guide breaks down both payment models, compares their financial implications, and walks through what transitioning actually looks like for practices in the $1M to $10M revenue range—especially when informed by Fractional CFO Services for Healthcare Organizations that understand healthcare reimbursement dynamics.